kyma-project/telemetry-manager/docs/user/06-conditions.md

 - 'Warning': If any of these conditions are not 'True'.
 - 'Deleting': When a Telemetry CR is being deleted.
 - 'Error': If the deletion is blocked because some dependent resources exist.
-When a Telemetry CR is being deleted, its state is set to 'Deleting'.
-If the deletion is blocked due to the existence of some dependent resources, the state is changed to 'Error'.